In the Store with Sigona’s Featuring: Fresh Cranberries

 Diane Rezendes, food writer

-But in fact, more than half of the entire world’s cranberry production comes not from Cape Cod where it was first cultivated, but from Wisconsin.
+But in fact, more than half of the entire world’s cranberry production comes not from Cape Cod where the berry was first cultivated in the early 1800s, but from Wisconsin.
 The crop is so important that in 2004, lawmakers designated it the official state fruit.
-Statewide this year, there are about 250 growers; many of these are fourth- or fifth-generation families who live at and work the same bogs their great-great grandparents did a century-and-a-half ago or more.
-They grow 60% of all cranberries in the United States – including the beautiful, shiny crimson berries Sigona’s has in the store for you, just in time for Thanksgiving.
+Across the state, there are about 250 growers; many of these are fourth- or fifth-generation families who live at and work the same bogs their great-great grandparents did a century-and-a-half ago or more.
+They grow 60% of all cranberries in the United States – including the beautiful, shiny crimson berries Sigona’s has in the store for you.

 We have fresh cranberries as well as two types of dried, sweetened cranberries — one sweetened with sugar, the other sweetened with apple juice concentrate.

 While you can get dried cranberries year-round, the fresh ones are in season for a limited time.
 But the good news is you can stock up and freeze them for up to a year (if you cook with them, just cook right from frozen).

 The cranberry harvest is still primarily manual labor, handled in one of two ways: the wet harvest, in which the bog is flooded; cranberries float up, and growers wade in to corral and collect them.
 This method is typically used for juices and packaged goods.

 For the fresh cranberries you’ll see at Sigona’s, growers employ the more labor-intensive dry harvest method, which protects the cranberries from bruising.
 Using specialty rakes, growers walk their bog as the rake’s tines coax the precious berries off their vines.

 From their tart flavor, you can tell cranberries are high in vitamin C, much of it in the form of citric acid.
 And the same anti-adhesive properties that make the cranberry valued for urinary tract health also help prevent plaque from sticking to teeth.